 The History of Coffee Cultivation & Commercial Plantations

 Commercial coffee plantations in India started with an ambitious and enterprising British manager named JH Jolly, who was working Parry & Co., a trading company.
-He felt that the coffee beans growing in the plantations of Chandragiri had huge potential, and sent a petition to the Mysore government of the day for 40 acres of land to grow coffee.
+He felt that the coffee beans growing in the plantations of Chandragiri had tremendous potential, and sent a petition to the Mysore government of the day for 40 acres of land to grow coffee.

-The success of this endeavour encouraged more people to take the plunge into the coffee plantation business, and led to the proliferation of plantations across the region.
+The success of this endeavour encouraged more people to take the plunge into the coffee plantation business and led to the proliferation of plantations across the region.
 Slowly but steadily, a vibrant ecosystem also began to evolve.

 How the Coffee Board of India Was Formed

 The coffee industry suffered a huge setback during the Great Depression.
 The government stepped in by setting up the Coffee Cess Committee, which later became the Coffee Board of India.
 Initially, the Board provided funding to exporters.
-When World War 2 sealed export routes, the board began to buy coffee from planters, and took upon itself the responsibility of marketing the produce.
+When World War 2 sealed export routes, the Board began to buy coffee from planters and took upon itself the responsibility of marketing the produce.

 Coffee Cultivation and Plantations after 1947